On This Page

 The 2010 Affordable Care Act expanded Medicaid, which had previously been reserved for people with disabilities and other vulnerable groups, by allowing people to qualify based on income alone.
-Even though many states elected not to participate in the Medicaid expansion, the policy change still significantly extended the already large insurance program’s nationwide coverage.
+Even though many states chose not to participate in the Medicaid expansion, the policy change still significantly extended the already large insurance program’s nationwide coverage.

 For More Information